AlexanderKud/Point_Search_GMP/README.md

 Requires C/C++ GMP Library to be installed. <a href="https://gmplib.org">https://gmplib.org</a>
 Requires C/C++ OpenMP Library to be installed. <a href="https://www.openmp.org">https://www.openmp.org</a>

+On Windows use WSL.
+Tested to compile and run.
+(MSYS2 and Cygwin run unstable).

 generate_bloom.cpp
 - batch addition
 - batch inversion